mrjoshbear/after-sundown-2e/3-characters/3-resources-and-obligations.md

 #### Duty

 Duty is a social requirement to do certain things in certain circumstances.
 It acts as a very effective constraint upon the character's actions, because it is generally speaking something they agreed to do.
-It isn't just that the _player_ wanted their character to operate with a social limitation in order to afford nifty resources that could be used in other ways - the _character_ for whatever reason has taken on a commitment that they _intend_ to keep.
+It isn't just that the _player_ wanted their character to operate with a social limitation to afford nifty resources that could be used in other ways - the _character_ for whatever reason has a commitment that they _intend_ to keep.
 A Duty is worth more the more it interferes with a character's _other_ goals.

 | Rating | You have made a commitment to... |
 |:------:|:--------------------------------------------|